murdinc/springg/README.md

 - Verify `/internal/cluster/status` shows all nodes
 - Check logs for "⚠️ Replication error"
 - Ensure all nodes have the same JWT secret
+- Verify all nodes are running the same version of Springg

+**Problem:** Indexes missing on some nodes

+**Solution:**
+- Indexes sync automatically 10 seconds after joining cluster
+- Check logs for "📥 Creating missing index" messages
+- Restart the node to trigger reconciliation
+- Verify port 8080 is open between nodes for reconciliation API calls

 ### S3 Sync Issues